Lewis Brisbois Bisgaard & Smith

 Lewis Brisbois Bisgaard & Smith LLP (commonly referred to as Lewis Brisbois) is a U.S. law firm headquartered in Los Angeles, California.
-Founded in 1979, the firm is a national, general practice law firm with 1,650 attorneys.
-The firm operates offices in 52 cities and 29 states and Washington, DC.
-According to Portfolio Media Inc., the firm was ranked the 9th largest in the United States based on number of attorneys, and for 2017 reported $470 million in revenues to the American Lawyer, AmLaw survey.
+Founded in 1979, the firm is a national, general practice law firm with 1,552 attorneys.
+The firm operates 55 offices in 32 states and Washington, D.C.

+The firm was ranked 71st in the United States (83rd in the world) in 2023, based on revenue, and 15th in the U.S. based on number of attorneys.
+In 2023, the firm reported $720 million in revenue.
 While the firm's roots are in the area of insurance defense litigation, it has increasingly expanded into corporate and transactional areas and now represents clients in a wide range of legal services.
+The firm has an international practices group, which serves China, Italy, Japan and South Korea.

+History

+Lewis D’Amato Brisbois & Bisgaard

+The firm was founded in 1979 in Los Angeles, originally as Lewis D’Amato Brisbois & Bisgaard.
+The firm expanded to San Francisco in 1982, and from 1983 to 1993, expanded throughout California.
+In 2002, the firm officially changed its name to Lewis Brisbois Bisgaard & Smith LLP with the opening of a New York City office, its first location outside of California.